equalitie/ouinet/README.md

 [Android ABI]: https://developer.android.com/ndk/guides/abis.html

-### Existing Android SDK and Android NDK
+#### Using existing Android SDK/NDK and Boost

-By the default the build-android.sh script downloads all required libries to build ouinet android library including Android SDK and Android NDK.
-If you have already have these installed on your system you tune the script to use those:
+By default the `build-android.sh` script downloads all dependencies required to build the Ouinet Android library, including the Android SDK, Android NDK and Boost for Android.
+If you already have these installed on your system you can tune the script to use them:

-export SDK_DIR=/opt/android-sdk
+    $ export SDK_DIR=/opt/android-sdk
-export NDK_DIR=/opt/android-sdk/ndk-bundle
+    $ export NDK_DIR=/opt/android-sdk/ndk-bundle
+    $ export ABI=armeabi-v7a
-export PLATFORM=android-26
+    $ export PLATFORM=android-26
+    $ export BOOST_V=1_67_0
-export BOOST_SOURCE=/path/to/Boost-for-Android
+    $ export BOOST_SOURCE=/path/to/Boost-for-Android
-export BOOST_INCLUDEDIR=$BOOST_SOURCE/build/out/${ABI}/include/boost-${BOOST_V}
+    $ export BOOST_INCLUDEDIR=$BOOST_SOURCE/build/out/${ABI}/include/boost-${BOOST_V}
+    $ /path/to/build-android.sh

 ### Setting up Android browser/client